demiculus/mentalmodel/_mental_models/understanding.md

 Here is an example of how my co-worker implemented this model to their work.

 > I was trying to solve the a bug where users ended up not taking action X. I got curious and wrote queries on how many users were running into this bug.
-I saw that 5% of people did not take action X. But I also discovered that another 10% also did not take action X. I dived into why that was the case ; and turns out it was due to a logic (programming concept) we impleneted.
+I saw that 5% of people did not take action X because of this bug.
+But I also discovered that another 10% also did not take action X. I dived into why that was the case ; and turns out it was due to a logic (programming concept) we impleneted.
 I looked at the submission that created the logic that was based on an assumption.
-Then I asked 5 players their thoughts and turns out none of them want this feature.
+Then I asked 5 players their thoughts about the result of this logic and turns out none of them want this feature.
 Then I ran this poll in the community to verify it.
 I solved the initial bug, I created design tasks for the second bug and I saved the queries so it'll be easy for us to run them in the future.

 Here the developer has acquired a good understanding of user behavior, instead of solving an unwanted bug they figured out if it was necessary for the users, then created systems making it easier for future developers.